TeemuKoivisto/dotfiles/README.md

 These two are for having two Github accounts with separate keys.
 Setting the email per git-project will keep the accounts separated:

+This is true by default in macOS which will cause immensely frustrating bugs.
+`git config --global core.ignorecase false`

 ## Require setting user.name and email per-repo:
 `git config --global user.useConfigOnly true`